humburg/r-ggplot-extension/_episodes/01-ggplot2.md

 <img src="../fig/rmd-01-adding-jitter-1.png" title="plot of chunk adding-jitter" alt="plot of chunk adding-jitter" width="612" style="display: block; margin: auto;" />

-That is a bit better but now the points with different *x* values can be able bit difficult to distinguish.
+That is a bit better but now the points with similar *x* and *y* values are a bit difficult to distinguish.
 We can fix that by reducing the amount of horizontal jitter using the `width` argument.